TheAlgorithms/C-Plus-Plus/CONTRIBUTING.md

 ```

 - It will be used to dynamically create a directory of files and implementation.
-- File name validation will run on docker to ensure validity.
+- File name validation will run on Docker to ensure validity.
 - If an implementation of the algorithm already exists and your version is different from that implemented, please use incremental numeric digit as a suffix.
 For example: if `median_search.cpp` already exists in the `search` folder, and you are contributing a new implementation, the filename should be `median_search2.cpp` and for a third implementation, `median_search3.cpp`.

 #### New Directory guidelines